 Today, the generation is still in beta (even though that’s no longer preventing many enthusiastic bitcoiners from using it anyway).
 As the generation advances, advocates desire that it becomes the primary way of making bills at the network (or at least small bills).

-Lightning nonetheless has prices; however proper now, they’re deficient.
+Lightning nonetheless has prices; however, currently, they’re deficient.
 To get a transaction sent throughout the network, lightning fees fragment what bitcoin prices are.

-“Theoretically as it will become more highly-priced to get a transaction included within the blockchain, consumer conduct will undertake to either make their transaction use more efficient or transfer to other off-chain methods of transacting including using lightning or something else,” Chaincode co-founder Alex Morcos instructed CoinDesk.
+“Theoretically, as it will become more expensive to get a transaction included within the blockchain, consumer conduct will shift to either make their transaction use more efficient or transfer to other off-chain methods of transacting, including using lightning or something else,” Chaincode co-founder Alex Morcos instructed CoinDesk.

 And different upcoming technologies ought to assist, too.
-Segregated witness (SegWit), enacted in 2017, has helped to a degree through carving out extra area within the blockchain and pushing down expenses a chunk.
-Other technologies, consisting of Schnorr, may want to help as properly.
+Segregated witness (SegWit, enacted in 2017, has helped to a degree by carving out extra space within the blockchain and pushing down expenses a chunk.
+Other technologies, consisting as Schnorr, may want to help as well.

 But some specialists guess that even lightning expenses will ultimately boom as well.
 Like that, growing on-chain transactions will push up lightning prices as well.
-Obviously, only time will tell.
+Only time will tell.